vrchatapi/vrchatapi-java/docs/InviteApi.md

     InviteApi apiInstance = new InviteApi(defaultClient);
     String userId = "userId_example"; // String |
-    InviteRequest inviteRequest = new InviteRequest(); // InviteRequest | Instance ID when inviting a user. try {
+    InviteRequest inviteRequest = new InviteRequest(); // InviteRequest | Slot number of the Invite Message to use when inviting a user. try {
       Notification result = apiInstance.inviteUser(userId, inviteRequest);
       System.out.println(result);